 Cahokia Mounds State Historic Park

 Perhaps it’s a surprising location, but Collinsville, Illinois, located just across the river from St. Louis, is the site of what was once the largest pre-Columbian settlement north of Mexico.
 Cahokia Mounds is thought to have been home to somewhere between 10-20,000 people during the Mississippian period, or 800-1400.
 Now a state historic park and must-visit UNESCO World Heritage Site, Cahokia Mounds is an impressive example of a complex chiefdom society.
 The site consists of approximately 120 mounds, including some satellite mound centers and outlying hamlets.
-The primary site is the Monks Mound (pictured).
+The primary site is Monks Mound.
 It’s the largest prehistoric earthwork in all of the Americas.

 UNESCO has stepped in to protect the various New Mexico sites which were inhabited for more than 2,000 years by Pueblo people.
 Chaco Canyon is the primary site associated with the Pueblo.
 Between 850 and 1250, the canyon was a major center of ancestral Pueblo culture, especially when it came to ceremonies, trade, and political activity.
 Much of the distinctive architecture remains, and is truly unlike anything found anywhere else on Earth.